Skip to content

 What is the Maryland unemployment insurance tax rate in 2026?

 Maryland UI tax rates run 0.30%7.50% in 2026 (Tax Table A, unchanged from 2025).
-New employers start at 2.60%.
+New employers are assigned a rate in the 1.0%–2.6% band.
 The taxable wage base is $8,500 per employee.
-The maximum you'll pay is $637.50 per employee per year at the new employer rate.
+A new employer pays $85–$221 per employee per year depending on the rate assigned; the most any employer pays is $637.50 per employee per year, at the top 7.50% rate.

 Maryland confirmed Tax Table A for 2026, the state's lowest rate table, unchanged from 2025.
 Your individual rate within the 0.30%–7.50% range tracks your benefit ratio: the total UI benefits charged to your account divided by your taxable wages over three prior fiscal years.
 The computation date is 1st July preceding the calendar year; rates take effect 1st January.
 You receive an Experience Rate Notice each January and have 30 days to challenge it.